sam-plankis/pyaduct/README.md

 Or run `pyaduct demo` to see a live demo of the nodes coming online, sending various messages, events, and pings, and cleanly shutting down.

+# Convenient

 There are other conveience methods exposed by Clients to help them communicate with one another -

 - Get a complete list of clients from the broker
 - Ping other clients

+# Message Store

-`pyaduct` supports a simple in-memory message store for now, with support for a simple `sqlite` backend coming soon.
+Boasting UUID7 message IDs for global messager ordering, `pyaduct` also supports a simple in-memory message store for now, with support for a `sqlite` backend coming soon.

+# Production?

 Is `pyaduct` fault tolerant?
 Resilent to network failures?
 Complicated leader consensus mechanisms?
 None of the above! `pyaduct` proudly